 Then they apply that knowledge to solving workplace problems—everything from interpersonal conflicts to chronic stress to muddled chains of command.
 They help find the brightest recruits, train and coach employees, and offer advice on policies and practices that benefit workers, companies and the bottom line.

-According to Carrie Hewitt, assistant professor of psychology at Elmhurst College, a typical day for an I/O psychologist could include recruiting and screening job applicants, setting up interviews, writing job postings, and training current employees.
+According to Carrie Hewitt, assistant professor of psychology at Elmhurst University, a typical day for an I/O psychologist could include recruiting and screening job applicants, setting up interviews, writing job postings, and training current employees.

 But that’s just the human resources side.

 There’s a lot of opportunity for people with this degree because it is so broad.
 Organizations go through changes.
-Throughout these changes, they want to think of their people and how to keep them productive and engaged.—Carrie Hewitt, program director of the master’s in industrial/organizational psychology at Elmhurst College
+Throughout these changes, they want to think of their people and how to keep them productive and engaged.—Carrie Hewitt, program director of the master’s in industrial/organizational psychology at Elmhurst University

 Consumer preferences, customer satisfaction and market strategies can fall under the purview of an I/O psychologist.
 So can planning for new leadership or major changes within a company.
 I/O psychologists also take on a coaching role.
 They counsel employees, keep work teams motivated, identify employees with high potential, and develop performance measures.

 “We fill that need organizations have to not only get people in the door, but to develop and engage them once they’re [at the organization],” Hewitt said.